Your Cart is empty

 But it wasn't just hip labels like Island and Vertigo who made good use of this idea.
 CBS released a fantastic record called Together! some of which were on blue vinyl.
 Here you got Johnny Winter, Janis, Santana and Argent but also rare music from hard to find bands like Trees.
 Mick Softley and Dreams.

-The Rock Machine Turns You On and it's follow up Rock Machine I Love You was also big sellers.
+The Rock Machine Turns You On was one of the first budget compilations and it's follow up Rock Machine I Love You was also a big seller.

 Here was where I first heard Spirit, The United States Of America, Taj Mahal, Elmer Gantry's Velvet Opera, The Peanut Butter Conspiracy and many more. today these are all but given away by secondhand record shops but are wonderful snapshots of a moment in music history.
 Underground '70 and Fill Your Head With Rock are another 2 brilliant CBS compilations, both covers featuring Jerry Goodman, then of The Flock, later of Mahavishnu Orchestra in full flight on violin.
 By the mid 70s they released The Music People - a triple of CBS wonderfulness and still often in the racks for £5 or less.